panglesd/slipshow/docs/themes.rst

 Theme support is pretty recent in Slipshow.
 As a consequence, there aren't many themes to choose from... yet!

-To choose a theme, use the ``--theme`` argument.
+To choose a theme, use the ``--theme`` argument, or specify it in the frontmatter.
 It can take the name of a builtin theme, a path to a css file, or a URL pointing to a CSS file.

 Example: